Feline leukemia virus: Prevention

 Merial produces a recombinant vaccine consisting of canarypox virus carrying FeLV gag and env genes (sold as PUREVAX FeLV in the US and Eurifel FeLV in Europe).
 This is thought to be safer than the old vaccine as it does not require an adjuvant to be effective.
 Although this is a live virus, it originates from a bird host and so does not replicate in mammals.

 Viral structure

-Feline leukemia virus (FeLV) is an RNA virus in the subfamily Oncovirinae belonging to the Retroviridae family.
+Feline leukemia virus (FeLV) is an RNA virus in the Retroviridae family.
 The virus comprises 5' and 3' LTRs and three genes: Gag (structural), Pol (enzymes) and Env (envelope and transmembrane); the total genome is about 9,600 base pairs.

-See the entry on retroviruses for more details on the life cycle of FeLV.

 Treatment

 Approved US treatment

 In 2006, the United States Department of Agriculture issued a conditional license for a new treatment aid termed Lymphocyte T-Cell Immunomodulator (LTCI).
 Lymphocyte T-Cell Immunomodulator is manufactured and distributed exclusively by T-Cyte Therapeutics, Inc.

 Lymphocyte T-Cell Immunomodulator is intended as an aid in the treatment of cats infected with feline leukemia virus (FeLV) and/or feline immunodeficiency virus (FIV), and the associated symptoms of lymphocytopenia, opportunistic infection, anemia, granulocytopenia, or thrombocytopenia.
 The absence of any observed adverse events in several animal species suggests that the product has a very low toxicity profile.

 Lymphocyte T-Cell Immunomodulator is a potent regulator of CD-4 lymphocyte production and function.
 It has been shown to increase lymphocyte numbers and Interleukin 2 production in animals.

 Lymphocyte T-Cell Immunomodulator is a single chain polypeptide.
 It is a strongly cationic glycoprotein, and is purified with cation exchange resin.
 Purification of protein from bovine-derived stromal cell supernatants produces a substantially homogeneous factor, free of extraneous materials.
 The bovine protein is homologous with other mammalian species and is a homogeneous 50 kDa glycoprotein with an isoelectric point of 6.5.
 The protein is prepared in a lyophilized 1 microgram dose.
 Reconstitution in sterile diluent produces a solution for subcutaneous injection.